 A Generic Framework and Methodology for Implementing Science Gateways for Analysing Molecular Docking Results Kiss, T., Temelkovski, D. and Terstyanszky, G.

-This is an author version of a paper presented at the 10th International Workshop on Science Gateways, Edinburgh, UK, 13 to 15 June 2018.
+A paper presented at the 10th International Workshop on Science Gateways, IWSG 2018, Edinburgh, UK, 13 - 15 Jun 2018 and published in the CEUR Workshop Proceedings, vol. 2357.
+It is available from the publisher at: